 Development costs include all expenditures considered directly attributable to efforts by the Company to develop, and bring to commercial production, a new product.
 Such amounts are charged as an expense in the period incurred except in circumstances where the product or process is clearly defined and the costs attributable thereto can be identified, the technical feasibility has been established, management has indicated its intention to produce and market the product, the future market is clearly defined, adequate resources are available, and recovery of development costs can reasonably be regarded as assured, in which case such costs are capitalized.
-For the years ended July 31, 2015 and 2014, no costs have been capitalized.
+For the quarters ended January 31, 2016 and 2015, no costs have been capitalized.